Linseed or walnut? Which painting oil should you choose?

 Poppy oil: A pale, slow drying oil which adds a buttery texture to the paint.
 It dries more slowly than linseed oil, and is good for mixing pale colours such as whites, yellows and light blues.
 It is better used for thin applications of paint.
 Thick paint can crack when completely dry if poppy oil has been used.

-We can recommend Michael Harding Refined Poppy Oil.
+Michael Harding Refined Poppy Oil is highly recommended.

 Walnut oil: This oil has a glossy finish, is pale in colour and yellows less over time than linseed oil.
 It is faster drying than poppy oil.
 It is often used for whites, pale blues and yellows.
 It doesn’t keep as long as other oils, and can ‘go off’ in storage.